 This soup resembles a vegetable and bean minestrone but without the pasta typically used in a minestrone.

-But you won’t miss the pasta.
+But I promise you won’t miss the pasta.
 There is so much flavor and texture from all the diced vegetables, herbs and beans.
-And for even more flavor, garnish each serving with freshly ground parmesan.
+And for even more flavor, garnish each serving with freshly grated parmesan.

 One of the most important ingredients in a minestrone is beans.
 In this recipe I use canned beans for the convenience.
 But feel free to prepare dried beans and then use those in the soup.
 In Italy, for genuine minestrone, the borlotti beans are the beans to use.
 The borlotti bean is a variety of common bean first bred in Colombia as the Cargamanto bean, which you can buy here on Amazon: cargamanto.
 It is also known as the cranberry bean that you can buy here on Amazon: cranberry bean